StitouIDev/EcommerceApp/README.md

-## - A admin app that allow the users to add categories and products
+## - A admin app that allow the admin to add categories and products